azat-co/practicalnode/chapter2/chapter2.md

 To install the Express.js Generator as global package, run `$ npm install -g express-generator@4.0.0` from anywhere on your computer.
 This downloads and links the `$ express` terminal command to the proper path, so that later we can access its command-line interface (CLI) for the creation of new apps.

 **Note**: For Max OS X and Linux users, if there is an error installing globally, most likely your system requires root/administrator rights to write to the folder.
 In this case, `$ sudo npm install -g express-generator@4.0.0` might be needed.
-Refer to Chapter 1 for more information on changing NPM ownership.
+Refer to Chapter 1 for more information on changing npm ownership.

-Of course, we can be more vague and tell NPM to install the latest version of `express-generator`: `$ npm install –g express-generator`.
+Of course, we can be more vague and tell npm to install the latest version of `express-generator`: `$ npm install –g express-generator`.
 But in this case your results might be inconsistent with the book&#39;s examples.

 The Figure 2-1 shows us results of running the aforementioned command.
 Please notice the path in Figure 2-1: `/usr/local/lib/node_modules/express-generator`.
-This is where, on Max OS X / Linux systems, NPM puts global modules by default.
+This is where, on Max OS X / Linux systems, npm puts global modules by default.
 We verify the availability of Express.js CLI by running `$ express –V`.

 ![alt](media/image1.png)

-***Figure 2-1.** The result of running NPM with `-g` and `$ express -V`*
+***Figure 2-1.** The result of running npm with `-g` and `$ express -V`*

 ## Local Express.js